 Connect with The Opinioness of the World

-You can follow all of The Opinioness’ unapologetically opinionated thoughts – such as Leslie Knope’s awesomeness, the idiocy of anti-choice legislation, and where to find the best vegan doughnuts – on Twitter at @OpinionessWorld.
+You can follow all of The Opinioness’ unapologetically opinionated thoughts – such as Leslie Knope’s awesomeness, the idiocy of anti-choice legislation, and where to find the best vegan doughnuts – on Twitter at @OpinionessWorld and on Facebook, Tumblr, Google +, Instagram and Pinterest.

 So who exactly is The Opinioness??

-Megan Kearns is The Opinioness: a feminist vegan blogger, freelance writer and activist.
+Megan Kearns is The Opinioness.
+She’s a feminist vegan blogger, freelance writer, media maven, cinephile, foodie, animal lover and patriarchy smasher.

-Megan founded The Opinioness of the World to share her two passions: feminism and veganism.
-A Bitch Flicks Editor and Staff Writer, Megan reviews films, television series, and media for the feminist film and media site.
-She writes about gender, media and reproductive justice as a Regular Blogger at Fem2pt0, a site uniting social issues with women’s voices.
+Megan spearheads social media as the Communications Director for Bitch Flicks, a feminist film and media site, and reviews films, television series, and media.
+She also writes about gender, media and reproductive justice as a Regular Blogger at Fem2pt0, a site uniting social issues with women’s voices.

-Megan’s work has also been published in or appeared at Arts & Opinion, Feminist Magazine on KPFK radio, Feministing’s Community Blog, Italianieuropei, Open Letters Monthly and A Safe World for Women and Women and Hollywood.
+Megan’s work has also been published in or appeared at Arts & Opinion, Everyday Feminism, Feminist Magazine on KPFK radio, Feministing’s Community Blog, Italianieuropei, Open Letters Monthly, A Safe World for Women and Women and Hollywood.

 For more of Megan’s bio, see her website.